solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

 4. Select **Upload** to start the upload process.

-5. Now, if everything went smoothly, we should see the result in the Cosmos DB service.
-Go back to your resource group and find your Cosmos DB Account named `contoso-cdb-SUFFIX` in your lab resource group.
-Select it to navigate to its Overview page.
+5. The Azure Function for audio file processing will trigger for the files added.
+We should see the results of the audio transcription in Cosmos DB.
+Go back to your resource group and select your Cosmos DB Account named `contoso-cdb-SUFFIX`.

     ![Resource group page is open.
 CosmosDB service is highlighted.](media/select-cosmosdb-service.png "Select Cosmos DB service.")